infinitered/redpotion/README.md

 @hello_world = append!(UILabel, :hello_world)
 ```

-This will add a Text edit, button, and image viewer.

-Now we need to style them so you can see them in your screen.
+Now we need to style them so you can see them on your screen.

 Open up `home_screen_stylesheet.rb`, then add this: